 One involves persuading Congress that collecting sales taxes for numerous state and local jurisdictions is no longer a burden for remote sellers.
 As noted above, software makes complying with state and local sales tax rules much simpler than when the Supreme Court issued its 1992 ruling.

-The Marketplace Fairness Act, introduced by Senator Mike Enzi, would authorize states that have simplified and aligned their sales tax rules to require large online and catalog retailers to collect sales taxes.
+The Marketplace Fairness Act, which was introduced in the Senate by Senator Mike Enzi and 29 others, would authorize states that have simplified and aligned their sales tax rules to require large online and catalog retailers to collect sales taxes.
 (Small online and mail order retailers with less than $1,000,000 in out-of-state sales would still be exempt.)

 In order to meet the bill’s requirement of a simplified sales tax system, states must either 1) enact legislation implementing the provisions of the Streamlined Sales Tax Project (SSTP) or 2) implement minimum specifications outlined in the act, including the provision of free software for sellers, and pass legislation explicitly stating that the state will exercise its authority with regard to remote sellers.

 The SSTP, launched by the National Governors Association, is a multi-state effort to simplify and align state sales tax policies.
-As of January 2013, 44 states and the District of Columbia had approved an interstate agreement that establishes uniform sales tax rules and definitions, and 24 states had taken the next step of passing implementing legislation.
+As of December 2014, 44 states and the District of Columbia had approved an interstate agreement that establishes uniform sales tax rules and definitions (of the 45 states that collect sales taxes), and 24 states had taken the next step of passing implementing legislation.
 Those 24 states are: Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.